ChrisClark303/leeds-beer-quest/README.md

 ### LeedsBeerQuest.App
 This class library holds models, interface definitions for application logic, and default implementations of those interfaces.
 The initial cut of the application used an in-memory data store (implemented by MemoryCache) and so was useful for starting to build the UI; that in-memory implementation of the service layer is stored in this assembly.

+#### Models
+I've used separate Read and Write models, but I've cheated here by only splitting those out there's actually a difference between the two.
+Essentially, the Location object has to include a Coordinates array when written to Mongo to support the GeoSpatial index.
+This is not required on the read model so the parser object that builds the model for the datastore uses the write version, while everything else defaults to the read.

 ### LeedsBeerQuest.Data.Mongo
 As a more permanent data store, I migrated to MongoDb.
 This involved providing Mongo-specific implementations of the various interfaces described above, which are defined in this project.
 Arguably this is the most complex piece of the application.